Structural Engineer Visa Sponsorship Jobs in Hawaii

 Which companies sponsor visas for structural engineers in Hawaii?

 Established engineering and construction consultancies are the most consistent sponsors for structural engineers in Hawaii.
-Firms like AECOM, Stantec, Jacobs, and Belt Collins Hawaii have a track record of sponsoring H-1B workers in engineering roles.
+Firms like AECOM, Stantec, Jacobs, and Belt Collins Hawaii have a track record of sponsoring H-1B visa workers in engineering roles.
 Federal contractors working on military installations across Oahu and Maui also hire structural engineers and have experience navigating employer-sponsored visa processes.

 Which visa types are most common for structural engineer roles in Hawaii?